weaviate/weaviate/README.md

 - 0.3.x [+ 1 month] Pre configured packages (Docker or platform specific) for major PaaS providers.
 - 0.4.x [+ 1.5 months] Porting of Weave protocol to services like Amazon AWS IoT, IBM Bluemix IoT e.a.
 - 0.5.x or 1.x

+### FAQ

+- Why Weaviate​?​ ​W​hy a private Weave cloud?
+When we started discussing the potential of Google's Weave and Brillo​ with clients​,​ most​ of them​ were very interested but ​many could not use the Google Cloud​ for ​a​ variety of reasons. ​F​or exampl​e, a​ hospital with custom​-​made connected devices​ can ​only store data in their own datacenters.​ ​Another example ​could be somebody who want​s​ to manipulate the cloud response with machine learning software​,​ or ​to ​analyze the raw data that is sen​t​ from and to the devices.

+- Can I extend Weaviate and the Weave API for my project​?​ Yes!

+- Can I integrate Weaviate with my existing software?
+Absolutely​.
+If, l​et​'​s say​,​ you want to use Tensorflow to create predictions based on device statistics​,​ you can easily integrate this with Weaviate.

+- How does it work?
+The Google API listens to three dozen commands​.​ Weaviate mimics the methods, URIs and resources that the Google cloud listens to.
+Weaviate will respond and listen to your devices in the same way the Google cloud does.

+- Do I need to download or clone Brillo, Libweave or uWeave from a different fork to use Weaviate?
+No, you can use the official open source repos from Google.

+- What are you planning on releasing?
+​W​e are working hard to get 0.1.x ready​ as soon as possible​.​ We will let you know as soon​ as​ this version is ready​ i​f you follow us on Twitter or if you sign​ ​up for our newsletter .

+- How to use Weaviate​?​ Where to start?
+​We will release documentation and videos​ u​pon​ ​the ​release​ of​ version 0.1.x​​.
+This will only be for Weaviate​.​ You can use the Google documentation ​for ​Weave and Brillo​ ​on their respective website​s​.

+- Why Node/Javascript?
+Because we think Node is a language ​that many​ people ​are able to read and write.
+We want to make the Weave community as large as possible.

 ### Installation
 - Install Node version >5.0.0 ([more info](https://nodejs.org/en/download/package-manager))